indygreg/mozilla-build-analyzer/README.rst

     # Print the raw log output for a build.
     $ mbd log-cat 21177014

+    # View times for all mozilla-central builders.
+    $ mbd build-times --category mozilla-central

 You can even perform some advanced pipeline tricks, such as printing all the logs for a single builder::